elastic/integrations/packages/azure_logs/docs/README.md

 ### Event Hub

 [Azure Event Hubs](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-about) is a data streaming platform and event ingestion service.
-It can receive and temporary store millions of events.
+It can receive and process millions of events in real-time.

 Elastic Agent with the Custom Azure Logs integration will consume logs from the Event Hubs service.